 In designing the mediation, it may be helpful that the defendants be given an opportunity to caucus before the plaintiffs arrive.
 In a personal injury or wrongful death case involving multiple defendants, each defendant may have a different role relative to the injury or death.
 Such differences will affect the individual defendants' view of the overall value of the case as well as their participation.
 Conferring with all of the defendants at once before the plaintiffs arrive can assist in expediting the mediation and avoiding unnecessary delay.
-At times I have advised that this premediation meeting occur a week or so before the mediation itself; at other times I have advised that it should take place a couple of hours before the plaintiffs arrive.
+At times I have advised that this premediation meeting occur a week or so before the plaintiffs arrive.
 I also have allowed the plaintiffs' attorneys to make an opening statement after which they adjourn for a day while the defendants confer.
 In this way, the defendants can coordinate among themselves as to a reasonable verdict analysis, reasonable settlement analysis, a reasonable first offer, and their individual participations in the first counteroffer as well as future counteroffers.